CarlWebster/Citrix-Virtual-Apps-and-Desktops-V4/README.md

 	StoreFront
 	Zones

-The Summary information is what is shown in the top half of Citrix Studio for:
+The Summary information is what is shown in the top half of Citrix Web Studio for:
 	Machine Catalogs
 	Delivery Groups
 	Applications